For anyone who suffers more anxiety or sadness than is justified by healthy concern or normal grieving

 Much of our unnecessary emotional distress occurs because our attention is involuntarily drawn to whatever most angers or frightens us, even when no immediate action is required and the risk is minimal.
 Our mood tends to be harmed much more by each negative thought than it is improved by each positive one.
 These two findings constitute what researchers call the negativity bias, and it’s one of the reasons we often struggle to attain peace of mind: that mental equilibrium in which we accept both ourselves and our circumstances, without experiencing distress about something from the past or that might happen in the future.

 By becoming more mindful of our thoughts, we can learn to recognize those that distress and impede us unnecessarily.
 We can then respond by identifying, and focusing on, more functional alternatives.
 Reviewing, discussing, rehearsing, and roleplaying functional self-talk can strengthen our ability to reshape both our mood and our self-image.
-This focused positivity can serve as the foundation of our efforts to become more assertive, more relaxed, healthier, and more connected to the world around us.
+This focused positivity strategy can serve as the foundation of our efforts to become more assertive, more relaxed, healthier, and more connected to the world around us.

 A must-read for anyone who wants greater life success or peace of mind—or hopes to help others find the same.
 One of the best I've read.
 Filled with practical advice.